locationtech/geomesa/docs/tutorials/shallow-join.rst

     // Write to file

-In order to modify the DOM (the HTML document that is the Jupyter Notebook) from within a Jupyter cell, we must set up a Mutation Observer to correctly respond to asynchronous changes.
+In order to modify the DOM of the HTML document from within a Jupyter cell, we must set up a Mutation Observer to correctly respond to asynchronous changes.
 We attach the observer to ``element``, which refers to the cell from which the JavaScript code is run.
 Within this observer, we instantiate a new Leaflet map, and add a base layer from OSM.

 .. code-block:: javascript